 Also notable is how regularly this course is updated.
 As explained in the intro, you DO find people still teaching out of date tactics – that doesn’t happen here.

 If you’re on a tight budget, give the courses at Udemy a try.
-These are often on sale for around $12 to $15.
-This course gives you a “step-by-step blogging blueprint” and is currently rated at 4.6 out of 5 stars.
+They are often on sale for around $12 to $15.
+This particular course gives you a “step-by-step blogging blueprint” and is currently rated at 4.6 out of 5 stars.